 Ultimately, neither Sears card is a great option.

-For those looking for a retailer credit card, consider the Costco Anywhere Visa® Card by Citi or the Amazon Prime Rewards Visa Signature Card.
+For those looking for a retail credit card, consider the Costco Anywhere Visa® Card by Citi or the Amazon Prime Rewards Visa Signature Card.
 Both have lower APRs for purchases and offer a wealth of other benefits like no foreign transaction fees and travel accident insurance.